-Dear Mr. Electrician: What can I do for grounding TV and telephone in my house.
+Dear Mr. Electrician: What can I do about grounding TV and telephone in my house?
 I want to have good lightning protection.
 My neighbor was blown out of her chair when lightning hit her TV.
 How can I prevent that from happening to me?

 However several things can be done to prevent or reduce lightning damage.
 Basically everything electrical needs to be properly grounded and bonded in such a manner as to provide a good direct path for lightning to flow to the earth.

 An excellent book on the subject of lightning protection installations is NFPA 780.

 The photos below depict an actual job of mine correcting the grounding for a 1940’s single family detached house.

 Article 250 in the National Electrical Code concerns grounding and bonding.
 Some relevant sections are: 250.8, 250.52, 250.90, 250.94, 250.104.
 Also read article 800.100 on grounding communication circuits and 820.100 which concerns the grounding of cable TV systems.

 LIGHTNING PROTECTION FOR POWER, TV, TELEPHONE

 The above photo depicts how I found the TV and telephone lines grounded.
 It turns out that this pipe was not connected to anything.
 It was in the ground only a few inches and contained a piece of cut electrical cable, the remains of which is protruding from the pipe.
 Needless to say, this would not be adequate protection if lightning were to strike.

 The telephone demarcation point and the cable TV demarcation terminal both need to be bonded to the grounding electrode conductor for the main electrical service.
 Newer electrical installations have an intersystem bonding termination for the grounding conductor from the telephone and cable TV to connect to.